How to Use a Dry Iron: How Do Dry Irons Work?

 Determining which appliance to use depends on a lot of factors, such as what material you’re using and what look you’re going for.
 However, at the end of the day, both serve their intended purposes well.

-How Do Dry Irons Work?
+How Do Dry Irons and Steam Irons Work?

+So, how do dry irons work?
 While steam irons rely on steam to omit wrinkles, dry irons primarily use high temperatures and weight to smooth them out.
 When trying to understand how dry irons work, it’s important to recognize the ways that their features and structures work to aid the dewrinkling process.

 Temperature Settings

 Dry irons are simple to use and therefore come with very few but important features.
-One of the main features you’ll find are varied temperature settings.
+One of the main features you'll find are varied temperature settings.
+Here's how to use a dry iron.

 When ironing your clothes, it's imperative that you apply the right amount of heat to your clothes.
 Some materials, such as wool and denim, require more heat because they're thicker and hold stubborn wrinkles.